pragtich/pragtich.github.com-nanoc/content/kippycam/Openwrt connection checking.md

 kind: article
 category: Kippycam
 created_at: 13 Jul 2012
-summary: When Openwrt loses its connection, it does not very gracefully reconnect when using proto dhcp.
-This is how I solved this
+summary: "When Openwrt loses its connection, it does not very gracefully reconnect when using proto dhcp.
+This is how I solved this"
+comment_id: openwrt-monit
 ---
 I noticed, when
 [installing the WiFi network bridge to the garden shed](network-layout.html),